by Orysia Khimiak – Aug 4, 2022 7:39:19 AM • 8 min

 What happened next?

-Vetal started talking about the technology and I immediately fell in love with this concept.
-Because the technology and audio and the solution were really cool and coincided as much as possible with what I was doing and what I was interested in.
+Vetal started talking about the AI voice cloning technology and I immediately fell in love with this concept.
+Because the speech synthesis technology and audio and the solution were really cool and coincided as much as possible with what I was doing and what I was interested in.
 I was ready to work with them in test mode for even half a year just to work a little with web-based technology, but they told me that this wasn’t necessary and that I suited for them.
 They hired me.

 Star Wars